-A. Units With Foot Operated Park Brake:
+Units With Foot Operated Park Brake:

-- Cable Adjustment (Service Brake) With service brake pedal and park brake pedal fully released, loosen lock nut on service brake cable clevis.
-Adjust cable length to position brake lever arm according to specifications described in preceding Section titled, "Minor Brake Adjustment for Normal Lining Wear".
-Tighten lock nut. - NOTE: Prior to performing cable adjustment, all other cables or rods attached to brake lever arm must be in a slack condition during this adjustment.
+- 1. Cable Adjustment (Service Brake) With service brake pedal and park brake pedal fully released, loosen lock nut on service brake cable clevis.
+Adjust cable length to position brake lever arm according to specifications described in preceding Section titled, "Minor Brake Adjustment for Normal Lining Wear."
+Tighten lock nut.

+NOTE: Prior to performing cable adjustment, all other cables or rods attached to brake lever arm must be in a slack condition - NOTE: Prior to performing cable adjustment, all other cables or rods attached to brake lever arm must be in a slack condition during this adjustment.
 It may be necessary to disconnect them to assure that the brake lever arm position described is governed by the service brake pedal cable adjustment. - 2.
-Band Adjustment- Perform brake band adjustment as described in preceding sub-section titled "Service Brakes". - 3.
-Cable Adjustment (Park Brake) Park brake is always adjusted after the service brake as described in steps 1 and 2 above.
+Band Adjustment Perform brake band adjustment as described in preceding sub-section titled "Service Brakes". - 3.
+Calbe adjustment (Park Brake) Park brake is always adjusted after the service brake as described in steps 1 and 2 above.
 With park brake pedal and service brake pedal fully released, loosen lock nut on park brake cable clevis.
 Adjust (shorten) cable length until brake lever arm starts to move away from gear case.
 At that point, stop and reverse adjustment (lengthen) two full turns.
 Tighten lock nut.
 Park brake cable is now adjusted and must have a slight bit of slack while the service brake cable is taut.